suncoast-devs/handbook/lessons/js-intro/index.md

 ---
 title: Welcome to JavaScript
+order: 1
 ---

 # Learning Objectives

-- What is JavaScript
+- What is JavaScript?
-- How does JavaScript fit in the web
+- How does JavaScript fit in the web?
-- What is a line of code
+- What is a line of code?
-- Basic JavaScript operations
+- Basic JavaScript operations.
-- Basic JavaScript types (strings and numbers)
+- Basic JavaScript types (strings and numbers).
-- What are variables and how to use them
+- What are variables and how to use them.
-- What is a function
+- What is a function?
-- What is the DOM
+- What is the DOM?
-- How to listen to events
+- How to listen to events?

 ## JavaScript